PhosCity/Aegisub-Scripts/docs/Timing Assistant.md

 #### Set Current

-This sets the preset and the current preset and its value will be used whenver you press the hotkey.
+This sets the preset and the current preset and its value will be used whenever you press the hotkey.